 Recent Conference Presentations and Unrefereed Publications

-- March, 2018.
+- August, 2018.
 Changing ranges and phenology of culturally important shrubs of the Pacific Northwest.
-Prevey J, Harrington C, and Parker L. Northwest Science Association Annual Meeting, Olympia, Washington
+Prevey J, Harrington C, and Parker L. Ecological Society of America Annual Meeting, New Orleans, Louisiana

 - November, 2016.
 Estimating the climatological niche of perennial fruit and nut crops under climate change.
 Parker L and Abatzoglou J. Northwest Climate Conference, Stevenson, Washington